jamesljlster/yoro/README.md

 The documentation project is here:
 <https://github.com/jamesljlster/yoro-tutorial>
 But only Chinese version is available currently.
-If you want a English version, please open a issue for it.
+If you want an English version, please open an issue for it.
 At least let me know you are interested in my project :D

 The project is not stable yet.